chef-training/introduction_to_testing/README.md

 $ rubocop .
 ```

 Rubocop will return to you, via standard out, the results of the evaluation.
-This is a list of all the warnings, violations of conventions, code needing refactoring, warnings, errors, and fatal issues.
+This is a list of all the warnings, violations of conventions, code needing refactoring, errors, and fatal issues.

 ```
 Inspecting 8 files